Matrix Means and a Novel High-Dimensional Shrinkage Phenomenon: Experiments

 \section{Experiments}

 Our theoretical results presented above are asymptotic, so we complement them here with a brief investigation of the empirical finite-sample performance of the harmonic and arithmetic matrix means and related estimators.
 We begin by comparing the operator norm error of the arithmetic and harmonic matrix means in recovering the true covariance matrix.
 We generate a random covariance matrix $\Sigma = U D U^T \in \BBR^{p \times p}$ by choosing $U \in \BBR^{p \times p}$ according to Haar measure on the orthogonal matrices and populating the entries of the diagonal matrix $D$ with i.i.d.\ draws from the uniform distribution on the interval $[1,b]$.
 The parameter $b \ge 1$ serves as a proxy for the condition number of $\Sigma$ (e.g., $b=1$ corresponds to $\Sigma = \Id$).
 We then draw $T=4p$ independent mean 0 normal random vectors with covariance matrix $\Sigma$.
 Splitting these $T$ random vectors into two equal size samples of size $n=T/2$, we compute the harmonic mean of the two resulting sample covariances.
 We compare the performance of this estimator to the sample covariance matrix of the full sample (i.e., the arithmetic mean of the two splits).
 We also include, for the sake of comparison, the shrinkage estimator proposed by Fisher and Sun \citep{FisSun2011} specifically for normal data in the high-dimensional setting, which should improve on the sample covariance matrix.
-Similar to the scheme originally proposed by Ledoit and Wolf \citep{LedWol2004}, this estimator is a convex combination of the sample covariance matrix and a target matrix, which we take here to be the identity $\Id \in \BBR^{p \times p}$.
+Similar to the scheme originally proposed by Ledoit and Wolf \citep{LedWol2004}, this estimator is a convex combination of the sample covariance matrix and a target matrix, which we take here to be the identity.

 Figures~\ref{fig:haar:pfacet} and~\ref{fig:haar:bfacet} display, for various choices of the dimension $p$ and the condition number $b$, the operator norm relative error in recovering $\Sigma$ for these three estimators.
 Over a wide range of condition numbers, the harmonic mean yields a better estimate of the population covariance $\Sigma$ than does the arithmetic mean, but does not manage to match the performance of the Fisher-Sun regularized estimator.
 Unsurprisingly, when the regularization target matrix is close to the truth, as is the case when the condition number $b$ is close to $1$, regularization yields an especially large improvement in estimation error, but the gap between the harmonic mean and the Fisher-Sun estimator narrows substantially as soon as the condition number becomes even moderately large, corresponding to the population covariance matrix being far from the identity.
 In keeping with Proposition~\ref{prop:harmlimit:general}, which suggests that we should only expect the harmonic mean to yield improvement over the arithmetic mean for suitably small condition numbers, the size of the improvement of harmonic mean over the (unregularized) arithmetic mean does appear to shrink as the condition number increases.
 Note that performance stabilizes as $b$ and $p$ increase because we are assessing the estimators according to relative error, not because the problem is necessarily becoming easier for larger values of these parameters.